 The plumbing industry offers many opportunities for a successful career path.
-You can work for a major company or start your own business.
+You can work for a major company or

 The licensing process involves education and on-the-job training.
 Let’s explore how you can get your Massachusetts plumbing license.